 And the ability to get our paychecks deposited directly into our bank accounts with direct deposit—even a day or two early, in some cases—makes life a lot more convenient.

-82% of U.S. workers get paid via direct deposit.
+Eighty-two percent of U.S. workers get paid via direct deposit.
 The government uses it, too.
 Nearly 99% of Social Security recipients get their checks through direct deposit, for example, as do 80% of taxpayers receiving refunds from the IRS.

 Read more: Direct Deposit: What it is, And How it Works

 Direct deposit is a proven, efficient method for moving money.
 But despite that, some people still hold out, opting instead to deposit paper checks, which can eat up time and patience.

 If you’re not convinced that you should set up direct deposit, here are some of the reasons that you should consider setting up direct deposit with your employer.

 1. Direct deposit is fast, easy, and efficient.